This Is Not for Tears: Writing

+Filming

 The majority of the episode was shot on the Solandge, a 279-foot luxury yacht that initially launched in 2013.
 Armstrong stated in an interview that the decision to film the episode on a yacht mirrored the real-life history of media moguls like Robert Maxwell conducting important meetings on family yachts.
 Mylod characterized the yacht setting as "the ultimate gilded cage to trap these characters in," and noted that it embodied the metaphor of "throwing one of [the characters] overboard."
 The director recounted that the production was initially aiming to rent a less expensive yacht given the challenges of obtaining one of the caliber shown in the episode, and credited HBO with providing the requisite funding to charter the Solandge.
 The yacht scenes were filmed in the Adriatic Sea around Cavtat, near Dubrovnik, Croatia.